ananta/S2308-CPSC-8710-001-90595/README.md

 - Once updated, re-deploy your next.js application and your app should be live and should be accessible with vercel's assigneed url

+## Developers

+A group of enthusiastic developers worked together to create this project, which aims to create an browser-based geography game.
+Introducing the project's developers:
+Ananta Bastola
+Bharath Chittamuru
+Tarun Prathipati

 ## Reflection
 Creating PawGuesser was a rewarding journey marked by learning and collaboration.
 Our team navigated challenges and celebrated successes while building this innovative game.